Television in Indonesia: Types of television broadcast

-Despite this, a number of government-operated are still exist, albeit satellite-based, thus formally can't included in any types above.
+Despite this, a number of indirectly government-operated channels still exist, some albeit satellite-based, thus formally can't included in any types above.
 Examples are TV Edukasi (owned by Ministry of Education, Culture, Research, and Technology), GPR TV (owned by Ministry of Communication and Information Technology), and two local TV channels in Bontang owned by state-owned corporations, LNGTV (owned by Badak NGL, a subsidiary of Pertamina) and Publik Khatulistiwa TV (owned by Pupuk Kalimantan Timur).

 Terrestrial

 Terrestrial television was started with the establishment of TVRI.
 Most parts of Indonesia only had one television channel (with TVRI has a second television channel for Jakarta region) until the establishment of RCTI as a first private television in Indonesia.
 Currently there are about 15 major national free-to-air terrestrial television networks in Indonesia, most of them are private broadcasters.
 Act No. 32 of 2002 requires private television networks to broadcast local programming from local stations minimum of 10% of their airtime.

 Since early 2011, the authority allowed (Indonesian) digital television to simulcast with analog television in some areas.
 Indonesia adopted the European DVB-T format but decided to switch to DVB-T2 on 1 January 2012.
 Analog broadcast phased out on 2 November 2022.